-- If you choose to velvet the chicken in water, before you do, you can quickly blanch the broccoli in the water until it is bright green and crisp-tender.
+Note about cooking the broccoli: If you velvet the chicken in water before you do, you can quickly blanch the broccoli until it is bright green and crisp-tender.
 Next, transfer the blanched broccoli to a colander to release as much water as possible, and then quickly stir-fry it with the velveted chicken and sauce.

-FAQ: Do I need to use cornstarch in this stir fry recipe?
+Do I need to use cornstarch in this stir fry?

 If you do not eat cornstarch, you can leave it out.
-We still recommend that you marinate the chicken in the soy sauce and oil and remember that the sauce will be thinner than what is shown in our photos.
-You might consider using a different thickener for the sauce at the end of the recipe.
+We still recommend that you marinate the chicken in the soy sauce and oil, and remember that the sauce will be thinner than shown in our photos.
+Consider using a different thickener for the sauce at the end of the recipe.
 All-purpose flour and arrowroot are both options.
-To thicken the sauce with flour, use two tablespoons of flour mixed with 1/4 cup of cold water.
+Mix two tablespoons with 1/4 cup of cold water to thicken the sauce with flour.
 To thicken the sauce with arrowroot, use one tablespoon of arrowroot powder mixed with 3 tablespoons of cold water.
-(Note, arrowroot does not reheat that well, so it is best to serve the stir fry straight-away).
+Note: Arrowroot does not reheat well, so it is best to serve the stir fry immediately.

-A wok is wonderful for cooking stir-fries, but any heavy-bottomed skillet will work for this recipe.
-A large cast iron skillet would be perfect.
-When cooking stir fries, we want to use high heat so pans with nonstick surfaces aren’t the best.
+A wok is terrific for stir-fries, but any heavy-bottomed skillet works for this chicken broccoli stir fry recipe.
+A large cast iron skillet is perfect.
+We use high heat when cooking stir fries, so pans with nonstick surfaces aren’t the best.
 Cast iron, stainless steel, and carbon steel are all excellent options.
 Depending on how often your pan has been used, you might experience some sticking.
-If you do, keep the heat high and add a little more oil to help the chicken and broccoli move around in the pan.
+If you do, keep the heat high and add more oil to help the chicken and broccoli move around in the pan.